decentralized-identity/keri/docs/Q-and-A.md

 # Q&A section Blockchain

 ## Does KERI use a blockchain?
-No, but KERI uses the same cryptographical building blocks as blockchains do.
+No, but KERI uses the same cryptographical building blocks as blockchains do. \
-_(@henkvancann)_
+_(@henkvancann)_ \
+However, KERI may be augmented with distributed consensus ledgers but does not require them.
+[Source: section conclusion in whitepaper](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf)

 ## What's the difference between KERI and blockchain?
 `KERI` is a unordered hash-linked list of signed Key Event logs and blockchain is a timestamped ordered list of hash-linked blocks of signed transactions.
 What this means: